Interaction-free measurement of multiple objects using a universal integrated photonic processor: Noise robustness in multimode single object interrogation

 with $\tilde{T} = T_1T_2$.
 This is equivalent to the standard EV setup, with an effective reflectivity $\tilde{R} = R_1 + R_2 - R_1R_2$, and it can be shown that $\eta$ is more sensitive to reflectivity errors when both $R_1$ and $R_2$ approach 1.
 However, with this setup, a given target $\tilde{R}$, and thus, a given target $\eta$, can be achieved with individually smaller $R_1$ and $R_2$, when compared to the simple EV scheme with a single tunable $R$ parameter.
 This could result in a less significant error arising from reflectivity mismatches between $U_m$ and $U_m^{\dagger}$, leading to smaller fluctuations in the efficiency close to the optimal value.
 Note that this is only true if we can assume that the errors in $R_1$ and $R_2$ are random and uncorrelated.
 We checked this intuition with a numerical noise model.
-We locally simulated an IFM for $m=2,3,4,5,6$ modes using the SLOS backend in Perceval (see Sec.\ref{sec:methods}), generalizing the circuit in Fig.\ref{fig:m=3_circuit} for each $m$, using $m$ modes with $m-1$ pairs of beamsplitters and an additional, lowermost mode to emulate absorption.
+We locally simulated an IFM for $m=2,3,4,5,6$ modes using the SLOS backend in Perceval (see Sec.\ref{sec:methods}), generalizing the circuit in Fig.\ref{fig:m3_circuit} for each $m$, using $m$ modes with $m-1$ pairs of beamsplitters and an additional, lowermost mode to emulate absorption.
 The simulations were performed for target values of $\eta_{\text{target}} = 0.9*\eta_{\text{limit}}$, $\eta_{\text{target}} = 0.95*\eta_{\text{limit}}$ and $\eta_{\text{target}} = 0.99*\eta_{\text{limit}}$, with $\eta_{\text{limit}} = 0.5$ the efficiency ceiling.
 For each $\eta_{\text{target}}$, we chose a corresponding set of target reflectivities for each BS (for simplicity, we set all reflectivities to be equal), and allowed small Gaussian fluctuations around the target value (standard deviation of 0.03).
 Figure \ref{fig:hists} shows the results for $10^6$ estimations of the efficiency under this noise model for each $\eta_{\text{target}}$, exemplified for $m=2,4,6$.
 We found that, for the two-mode case, the variance in the achieved $\eta$ grows significantly as the target approaches $\eta_{\text{limit}}$, implying that the slightest imbalance can spoil the interference, and corroborating the assumption that reflectivity mismatches are responsible for the deviations observed in Fig.\ref{fig:eta(R)_plot}.
 In contrast, for higher $m$, the efficiency estimates remained much more tightly distributed around the target values even in the presence of comparable perturbations.
 In other words, the larger interferometers yielded smaller fluctuations in $\eta$ near the optimal regime, suggesting that distributing the interference across multiple modes can make the protocol less susceptible to single BS imperfections.
 This trend can be seen more clearly in Fig.\ref{fig:std_eta}, where we plot the standard deviation of the histograms of $\eta$ for each target value, as a function $m$.
 The advantage of using more beamsplitters of smaller reflectivity each is countered by the additional noise due to the introduction of more components, so that the decrease in the fluctuations of $\eta$ is not so significant for higher $m$.
+Note that the assumption that errors in the individual BSs are independent does not hold for the UPP; we cannot perfectly isolate the optical components out of the $12 \times 12$ grid that correspond to each BS, and the values of individual phase shifters are all simultaneously tweaked in a global, iterative optimization, resulting in correlated errors.
+This physical platform is thus not suited to test the validity of our noise model.
+A bulk-optics setup, for example, would be more appropriate to evaluate the robustness of setups with higher number of modes.